 This Blog Includes:

 Civil disobedience was initiated under the stewardship of Mahatma Gandhi.
-It was launched after the observance of Independence Day in 1930.
-The civil disobedience movement commenced with the infamous dandi march when Gandhi left the Sabarmati Ashram at Ahmedabad on foot with 78 other members of the Ashram for Dandi on 12 March 1930.
+It was launched after the observance of Indian Independence Day (August 15) in 1930.
+The civil disobedience movement commenced with the infamous Dandi march when Gandhi left the Sabarmati Ashram at Ahmedabad on foot with 78 other members of the Ashram for Dandi on 12 March 1930.
 After reaching Dandi, Gandhi broke the salt law.
 It was considered illegal to make salt as it was solely a government monopoly.
 The salt satyagraha led to a widespread acceptance of the civil Disobedience movement across the country.
-This event became symbolic of people’s defiance of the government policies.
+This event became symbolic of people’s defiance of government policies.

 Following Gandhi’s footsteps, C. Rajgopalchari in Tamil Nadu led a similar march from Trichinopoly to Vedaranyam.
 At the same time Sarojini Naidu, a prominent leader in the congress led the movement in Darasana in Gujarat.
 The police opened a lathi charge which led to over 300 satyagrahis being severely injured.
-Consequently, there were demonstrations, hartals, a boycott of foreign goods, and later refusal to pay taxes.
+Consequently, there were demonstrations, hartals, a boycott of foreign goods, and later a refusal to pay taxes.
 A lakh of participants including women participated in this movement.

-Reaction by the British government
+The Reaction of the British Government

 The viceroy, Lord Irwin made efforts to persuade Congress to join the second round table congress.
-Gandhi and Irwin reached an agreement wherein the government agreed to release all political prisoners against whom there were no charges of violence and in turn congress would suspend the civil disobedience movement.
+Gandhi and Irwin reached an agreement wherein the government agreed to release all political prisoners against whom there were no charges of violence and in turn, Congress would suspend the civil disobedience movement.
 In the Karachi session in 1931, presided over by Vallabhbhai Patel, it was decided that the congress would participate in the 2nd round table congress.
 Gandhi represented the session which met in September 1931.